Chart Color Schemes

 In terms of cultural diversity, Russell Island records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Russell Island's cultural diversity aligns with the broader area, as seen in its population statistics: 83.2% are citizens, 73.7% were born in Australia, and 94.4% speak English exclusively at home.
-Christianity is the predominant religion on Russell Island, accounting for 51.4% of residents.
-Notably, Judaism is slightly overrepresented compared to Greater Brisbane, with 0.2% versus 0.1%.
+Russell Island's cultural diversity aligns with the broader area, as indicated by its population demographics: 83.2% are citizens, 73.7% were born in Australia, and 94.4% speak English at home.
+Christianity is the predominant religion on Russell Island, with 51.4% of residents identifying as Christian.
+Notably, Judaism is slightly overrepresented compared to Greater Brisbane, comprising 0.2% versus 0.1%.

 Frequently Asked Questions - Diversity